jpfyoder/jpfyoder/README.md

 I'm Josh, a software and finance guy.
 Been programming for a long time.

-- 🔭 I’m currently working on algorithmic trading software and data analytics systems
+- 💼 I'm a serial entrepeneur and software contractor currently working on projects in finance, blockchain, real estate, and big data
+- 📚 I'm (Almost) a Full Stack Developer
-- 🌱 I’m currently learning more about big data and frontend development
+- 🌱 I’m currently learning more about ML, frontend development, DevOps, and UI design
+- 🎓 Rochester Institutie of Technology Class of 2023 (CS BS / Finance Minor)
 - 💬 Ask me about: anything interesting!
-- 📫 How to reach me: see my profile to the left!
 - 😄 Pronouns: He / Him
-- 🎓 Rochester Institutie of Technology Class of 2023 (CS BS / Finance Minor)

 ### Technologies
 ![Go](https://img.shields.io/badge/-Go-00ADD8?logoColor=white&style=flat-square&logo=Go)